I have been using a number of things in my armpits these days…

 I learned long ago to ditch the antiperspirant and am OK with sweating; since it is a beneficial service my body provides– ridding itself of toxins and regulating body temperature.
 I am not trying to stop that natural function, I’m just trying to smell fresh as a daisy while it happens That is totally doable in fun and frugal fashion when you make your own deodorant!

 Perhaps the most important reason to make your own deodorant are the dangerous chemicals found in commercial antiperspirants and deodorants.
 They are pretty intense, and are not to be overlooked.
-Though the industry would like you to believe otherwise, numerous studies have linked cancer, autism and other ailments to chemicals found in antiperspirants and deodorants.
+Though the industry would like you to believe otherwise, numerous studies have linked cancer and autism to chemicals found in antiperspirants and deodorants.
 Natural Cosmetic News details the toxins found in antiperspirants and deodorants:

 Aluminum-based compounds are the active ingredients in antiperspirants.
 They block the sweat glands to keep sweat from getting to the skin’s surface.
 Some research has suggested that these aluminum compounds may be absorbed by the skin and cause changes in estrogen receptors of breast cells.
 Because estrogen can promote the growth of both cancer and non-cancer breast cells, some scientists have suggested that using the aluminum-based compounds in antiperspirants may be a risk factor for the development of breast cancer.